satvik007/Scanner_OP/README.md

   - Tophat addition and Blackhat removal
   - Adaptive Threshold
   - fastNlMeansDenoising
+- https://stackoverflow.com/questions/49997681/scanned-document-text-background-clarity-not-good-using-opencv-ios in file filter.cpp yields very promising results.
+There is an unimplemented part related to no text found in the image.
 - Will try Flat field correction and other techniques.
 - Still in progress
 ## Remaining resources for corner detection ##